sql-machine-learning/elasticdl/elasticdl/python/data/recordio_gen/recordio_data_preparation_tutorial.md

     --network=name="default"
 ```

 5. Mount the Filestore to every node of your Spark cluster per [here](https://cloud.google.com/filestore/docs/quickstart-gcloud#mount-filestore-fileshare).
-In this tutorial, I mounted it to `/filestore_mnt`.
+In this tutorial, we mount it to `/filestore_mnt`.

 6. [Copy the training data from local to Filestore](https://cloud.google.com/filestore/docs/copying-data#computer-to-fileshare):
 ```bash